alessandrocolello/digital-chessboard-mapper/README.md

 # Digital Chessboard Mapper

 During many chess tournaments, expensive electronic chessboards are used to broadcast and analyse live games.
-This project uses machine learning to avoid the acquisition of such chessboards.
+This project uses machine learning to avoid the purchase of such chessboards.
 The devised programme uses three convolutional neural networks (CNN) to recognise a real chessboard from a video transmission and highlight it (Chessboard Highlighter), to locate the four corners of the chessboard, so that the 64 squares can be precisely extracted (Corner Detector) and, finally, to recognise the piece on each square (Piece Classifier).
 This determines the current position of the chessboard in Forsyth-Edwards Notation (FEN).
 With this notation, it is possible to visualise the position within a virtual chessboard.

 ## Table of Contents